-Figure 17 illustrates the use case of single PLL mode.
+Figure 18 illustrates the use case of single PLL mode.
 In single PLL mode only PLL2 is used and PLL1 is powered down.
 OSCin is used as the reference input.
 The internal VCO drives up to 6 divide/delay blocks which drive 12 clock outputs.
-The reference at OSCin can be used to drive up to 2 OSCout ports.
-OSCin can also optionally drive up to 4 of the clock outputs.
+The reference at OSCin can be used to the OSCout port.
+OSCin can also optionally drive up to 2 of the clock outputs.